 After approval of the minutes, the Chair will present an Executive Committee report that will include an announcement of any administrative actions signed or returned to the senate with stipulations.
-The synopsis of the senate action that led to the administrative action will be outlined in that report.
+The synopsis of the senate action that prompted the administrative action will be outlined in that report.

-Other Committee reports that require no senate action will be in written form and submitted as part of the agenda.
+Other committee reports that require no senate action will be submitted in written form to be distributed with the agenda.
 Committee reports that require oral presentation in addition to the written submission will be limited to five (5) minutes excluding questions and feedback from the floor.
-If a presentation will require more than five minutes, then the representative of the committee must seek special permission when the request to add the agenda item is submitted to the Executive Committee.
+If a presentation requires more than five minutes, the representative of the committee must seek special permission at the time that the request to add the agenda item is submitted to the Executive Committee.

-Progress reports from each regular (standing) faculty committee may be brought to the senate by the committee Chair or designee as requested by the Chair of the Faculty Senate.
-Annual reports from each regular faculty committee must be submitted to the Chair of Faculty the Senate by the May senate meeting and must include the committee's past accomplishments, unfinished business, and recommendations for future business.
-All senate agendas, minutes with attachments, including committee annual and progress reports, and senate audio recordings will be housed in senate office.
+Progress reports from each regular (standing) faculty committee may be brought to the senate by the committee chair or designee as requested by the Chair of the Faculty Senate.
+Annual reports from each regular faculty committee must be submitted to the Chair of the Faculty of the Senate by the May senate meeting and must include the committee's past accomplishments, unfinished business, and recommendations for future business.
+Annual reports from committees that regularly meet in the summer to prepare business for the July meeting will submit their reports prior to the July meeting.
+All senate agendas, minutes with attachments, committee reports, and senate audio recordings will be housed in the senate office.